GoodGuysFree/pyduino/Design.md

 known at this scope.
 This list of symbols will include the symbol's complete scope, so that a global variable will appear un-scoped in this list.

+### Handling Variables with Unknown Types
+Hopefully, we write good code and annotate our types.
+However, we can find the type from the type of the value being assigned, in assignments.
+For function arguments, we know about the argument on top but if it is not annotated, we will add the type in a lazy fashion, at a later time, i.e. when we see the first assignment to the variable.

 ### Second Pass - Generation
 During the second pass, the first AST element we encounter is the Module.
 This lets us add C `#include` directives, and emit declarations for all global variables.
 In this pass